 The USG Chief Information Security Officer shall develop and maintain a cybersecurity organization and architecture for support of cybersecurity across the USG and support of activities between institutions.
 The USG chief information security officer shall maintain cybersecurity implementation guidelines that USG organizations should consider in the development of their individualized cybersecurity plans.

-A department of USG’s Information Technology Services (ITS), Cybersecurity represents the University System to the federal, state, and local government entities, higher education, private industry, and others on security-related matters.
+A department of USG’s Operations, Cybersecurity represents the University System to the federal, state, and local government entities, higher education, private industry, and others on security-related matters.
 Cybersecurity is committed to securing the University System’s information assets toward creating a more educated and secure Georgia.